2,207 related texts · 56 related myths · Page 1 of 46

 Take the story of Laban, Jacob, Leah, and Rachel, for instance.
 It's a family drama, yes, but also a window into ancient customs and divine compassion.
 We read in Pirkei DeRabbi El...

-That’s the feeling I get whenever I read the story of Jacob’s dream in the Book of Jubilees.
+Book of Jubilees turns to Jacob Dreams of the Heavenly Ladder in Jubilees.
 Here’s the scene: Jacob, all alone on a journey.
-The sun is setting, and he’s far from ...
+The sun is setting, and he’s far from home.
+He finds a s...

 Take the meeting of Jacob and Rachel at the well.
 We read in (Genesis 29:12), "Jacob told Rachel that he was her father’s brother, and that he was Rebecca’s son, and she ran and to...